HippoCampusRobotics/fav_docs/_sources/installation/ide_setup.rst.txt

 There are tools out there to help you keep your code neat and clean, called formatters.
 In the provided :file:`settings.json` file a formatter has been already selected.
 To apply formatting on your currently active file hit :kbd:`Ctrl` + :kbd:`Shift` + :kbd:`I`.

-.. note:: Formatting can only be applied if your code is sintactically correct.
+.. note:: Formatting can only be applied if your code is syntactically correct.